bsuwal/bsuwal.github.io/_posts/2024-09-18-mc-notation.md

 title: Notation for Markov Chains
 description: A post containing the notation for all Markov Chain posts on this blog.
 date: 2024-09-18
-last_modified_at: 2024-09-18
+last_modified_at: 2025-07-27
 permalink: /blog/mc_notation.html
 tags: markovchains mixing randomwalks main
 ---

 In this post I establish the notation used in posts on Markov Chains on this blog.
 Unless otherwise specified within the post, you should assume that this is the notation being used.

-I will try our best to stick to this notation throughout, but sometimes error happen.
+I will try my best to stick to this notation throughout, but sometimes error happen.
 In such a case, let me know!

-This notation follows the notation established in {% cite LP17 %}.
+This notation primarily follows the notation established in {% cite LP17 %}.

 ---